-The program review process, like our course assessment process, is on a two-year cycle.
+The program review process, like our course assessment process, is on a 2 -year cycle.
 The assessment cycle divides the various program types.
-Group A is for Associate Degree programs.
+Group A is for Associate

+Degree programs.
 Group B is for Certificate programs.
-Group C is for Administrative & Student Services Units, and Group D are Special Programs.72 The creation of the assessment plan for the program review is the first step.
-Assessment plans are created and submitted by each program and reviewed by the Committee on College Assessment.
-The assessment plan provides information on what student learning outcomes are to be assessed, the criteria by which it will be assessed , and the tool that will be used to gather the data.73 Upon approval of the assessment plan, the process of gathering data begins.
+Group C is for Administrative & Student Services Units, and Group D are Special Programs.
+The creation of the assessment plan for the program review is the first step.
+Assessment plans are created and submitted by each program and is reviewed by the Committee on College Assessment.
+The assessment plan provides information on what student learning outcomes are to be assessed, the criteria with which it will be assessed by, and the tool that will be used to gather the data.
+Upon approval of the assessment plan, the process of gathering data begins.
 The collection of data is the second step in the assessment cycle for both program review and course level assessment.
+The third step in the assessment cycle is the recording of assessment results and how the results will be used for improvement.
+The last and final step is to input the status of the implementation of the actions taken for improvement.
+Growth in budgets requested by programs must be supported by assessment reports justifying the need for the increase in funding.
+To plan accordingly for this, assessment plans must reflect the SLOs to be assessed that justify the funding.